April 1995: Trading Cards

 Windows 95 was the biggest step forward in the history of Windows, period.
 Windows 98 was a slight improvement over 95 but was essentially the same OS.
 Windows ME was actually a step down from 98.
 Windows 2000 (my personal favorite) finally abandoned MS-DOS by running on the NT kernel.
 It was a giant step forward but to the average user isn't different than 95.
 Windows XP is just 2000 with a lot of screen real estate being wasted by oversized toolbars.
 Through all these iterations, the UI metaphors introduced in Windows 95 have survived.
 Programmers also know that the underlying UI APIs have barely changed since Windows 95.

 Overshadowed by Windows 95 madness was the release of the ill-advised Nintendo Virtual Boy.
 Well, I suppose the release of a new line of double-ply toilet paper would have overshadowed the Virtual Boy.
 Never before had anything arrived in the store that made us say "there's no way we can sell this".
 It originally retailed for close to $200 but the price was slashed on several occasions.
 Were it not for the Jaguar CD this would have been the worst selling system ever.
 Nintendo shipped out demo units to stores hoping to spur sales.
-These demo units had a Virtual Boy embedded into a bulky stand, Red Alarm was the only game included (there are a number of pictures here).
+These demo units had a Virtual Boy embedded into a bulky stand, Red Alarm was the only game included.
 The demo unit helped a little.
 Some customers found it strangely addictive and bought it.
 The part that's still funny to me is that we were handed down strict orders from home office to not let children under 10 play it.

 Any system that includes a warning with the phrase "may cause permanent eye damage to children" is doomed.